 Boating and canoeing

-There are several non-motorized boating possibilities in the park on the major lakes and rivers.
+There are several non-motorized boating possibilities in the park on the major lakes.
 Possible lake trips include:

 An exciting and remote river trip is the Jarvis-Kaskawulsh-Dezadeash River loop.
 Accessible from the Alaska Highway, the Jarvis-Kaskawulsh-Dezadeash River loop offers experienced whitewater paddlers an exhilarating 60 km trip of Class II+ rapids.